Logan (film): Development

 In January 2016, Jackman confirmed that Mangold had a full screenplay, albeit not complete.
 The following month, Liev Schreiber expressed interest in returning to portray Victor Creed / Sabretooth, with Jackman himself mentioning Mangold's vision to Schreiber.
 After the film's release, it was revealed by Jackman that originally the script had the character play a role in the film, but that Sabretooth was excluded from the final screenplay.
 By April 2016, Mangold had chosen Boyd Holbrook to portray the main antagonist of the movie, the chief of security for a global corporation that is pursuing Wolverine.
 Also by April, Richard E. Grant was cast as a villainous mad scientist, and Stephen Merchant had also been cast.
 In May, Eriq Lasalle and Elise Neal were cast supporting roles, and Elizabeth Rodriguez entered negotiations for a small but key role.
+Mangold felt Dafne Keen was a perfect choice for X-23 after seeing her audition tape, but Fox wanted to continue the casting process, so Mangold brought Stewart to see Keen's tape and he praised her and he had Jackman to read with her.
 Also in May, producer Simon Kinberg revealed that filming had already begun, and confirmed that the movie would be R-rated; regarding the setting and tonality, he stated, "It takes place in the future, and as you and others have reported, it is an R-rated movie.
 It's violent, it's kind of like a western in its tone.
-It's just a very cool, different film."
+It's just a very cool, different film".
+Jackman wanted the film's ending be like Unforgiven, but Mangold was keen to do the ending where Logan dies.